Specific appetite: Indirect manipulation of specific appetite

 Specific appetite can be indirectly induced under experimental circumstances.
 In one study, normal (sodium-replete) rats exposed to angiotensin II via infusion directly into the brain developed a strong sodium appetite which persisted for months.
 However, the conclusions of this experiment have been contested.
 Nicotine implants in rats have been shown to induce a specific appetite for sucrose, even after removal of the implants.

-Specific appetite in humans
+In humans

 There is very little strong evidence for specific appetite in humans.
 However, it has been demonstrated that humans have the ability to taste calcium, and indirect evidence supports the idea that patients on kidney dialysis who develop hypocalcemia prefer cheese with greater amounts of calcium added.
 Exercise also increases the preference for salt.
-Some diseases, including Gitelman syndrome and the salt-wasting variant of Congenital adrenal hyperplasia, impair the kidney's ability to retain sodium in the body and cause a specific craving for sodium.
+Some diseases, including Gitelman syndrome and the salt-wasting variant of congenital adrenal hyperplasia, impair the kidneys' ability to retain sodium in the body and cause a specific craving for sodium.
 Extreme sodium depletion in human volunteers has been demonstrated to increase the desire for high-salt foods.